-On review of audited financial statement for FY 2019-20 to 2021-22, it is noted that the school charges earmarked levies in the name of Transport Charges and I.T. & I.P.
-Fee and the school have maintained fund-based accounting for Transport Charges only.
-However, the receipts and expenditure against the Transport Charges are not routed through the income and expenditure account and the fund balance has been directly shown in the balance sheet.
+On review of audited financial statements for FY 2019-20 to 2021-22, it is noted that the school charges earmarked levies in the name of Transport Fee, Medical and SUPW charges, Sports/Computer Fee and Smart Class charges and the school has not maintained fund-based accounting for earmarked levies.
 Further, the school has been generating surplus which has been utilised for meeting other expenses of the school or has been incurring losses (deficit), which has been met from other fees/income.
 The details of surplus/deficit of earmarked levies during FY 2019-20 to 2021-22 are as under: